 Use Budgeting Software

 You can also use budgeting software.
 There are programs like You Need A Budget or Tiller Money that allow you to enter in your expenses, and then see a graph that breaks everything down into different categories.
 This can provide you with a great visual related to what you are spending, and give you a quick and dirty overview of where your money goes.

 Online Financial Aggregators

 There are also programs that automatically track your spending, since you connect them to a bank account.
 Programs like Mint or Empower can help you see what is happening after the fact, but they don’t always give you a good picture of where your cash is going (since you have to put that in manually).
-Mint and Personal Capital are great for an overview, but if you really want to get down to the nitty-gritty, and really connect with the way you spend your money, the pencil-and-paper method is great.
+Mint and Empower are great for an overview, but if you really want to get down to the nitty-gritty, and really connect with the way you spend your money, the pencil-and-paper method is great.
 Use that to track your finances, and then shift to a more high-tech method once you have a plan together and it’s more about monitoring.